LuminosoInsight/sales-engineering-code/README.md

 To update to a new version, change the version value in setup.py.

+Check that version change into the git push the change into the repo.

 Package the wheel file as outlined below.

 Make any changes to the se_code_installation.pdf file, the source is [https://docs.google.com/document/d/1lbJFlE8sTkP23Y6ofLxYX0hrh_gWJo2WqzXOyxWgb9c/edit#heading=h.fpkjdyy6kh7h](here).
 Save that google document as a pdf called se_code_installation.pdf

-Check that change into the git push the change into the repo.

 Go to the [https://github.com/LuminosoInsight/sales-engineering-code/releases](releases) and draft a new release.